RX14/IRDJ/README.md

 IRDJ
 ====
-I am IRDJ, a SUPERIOR set of cinchrb plugins made for Lordmau5
+I am IRDJ, a set of open source bot plugins made for @Lordmau5

 Installation
 ============